While many early-career researchers (ECR) already contribute substantially to peer review as co-referees, their work is often unrecognized.

-To address these challenges, EMBO has launched an initiative to invite senior postdocs to participate directly in peer review at Review Commons and the EMBO Press journals.
+To address these challenges, EMBO has launched an initiative to invite senior postdoctoral researchers to participate directly in peer review at Review Commons and the EMBO Press journals.

-The initiative, led by EMBO Sara Monaco (Review Commons) and Bernd Pulverer (EMBO Press), was developed in collaboration with EMBL postdoctoral programme.
+The initiative, led for EMBO by Sara Monaco (Review Commons) and Bernd Pulverer (EMBO Press), was developed in collaboration with the EMBL postdoctoral programme.

-Head of EMBO Postdoctoral Fellowship Programme Karin Dumstrei and representatives of EMBL postdocs took part in the effort to design a framework that would provide postdocs with meaningful experience.
+Head of the EMBO Postdoctoral Fellowship Programme Karin Dumstrei and EMBL postdocs took part in the effort to design a framework that would provide postdocs with meaningful experience.

 Designing the initiative